advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4_2.md

 MySQL commonly uses the list from the standard library, which typically implements a doubly linked list to facilitate easy insertion and deletion, though it often suffers from poor query performance.
 In mainstream NUMA architectures, linked lists are generally inefficient for querying due to non-contiguous memory access patterns.
 Consequently, linked lists are best suited as auxiliary data structures or for scenarios involving smaller data volumes.

+In large-scale projects, to avoid the unpredictability of memory allocation in linked lists, a memory pool can be used for better management.
 Below is the list data structure used by *undo*.
 As the *undo* list grows longer, MVCC efficiency is significantly reduced.

 ```c++
   using Recs = std::list<rec_t, mem_heap_allocator<rec_t>>;